stanley-gu/standardsCh/chapter.md

 elements onto SBML or cellML for unambiguous identification of substances (metabolites, enzymes) and reactions [@demir2010biopax;@stromback2005representations].
-However, it is possible for to convert, or map, from SBML to BioPAX (see
+However, it is possible for to convert, or map, from SBML to BioPAX (
 <http://www.ebi.ac.uk/compneur-srv/sbml/converters/SBMLtoBioPax.html>).